 Now, what would happen if you can no longer continue adding nuclei to a muscle to allow it to grow?
 It’s not certain whether satellite cells become downregulated or if there’s a biological limit to the amount of nuclei a muscle cell can contain, but there may ultimately be a scenario in which myonuclear addition can no longer occur to drive growth.
 What happens if you get to this theoretical growth limit but keep training and stimulating the muscle to grow?
 The fiber has to split and form two new fibers (9) to restart the hypertrophy process.
 This theory provoked a somewhat “chicken and the egg” argument amongst researchers – does hypertrophy have to occur before hyperplasia or can they occur simultaneously?

 Several researchers have linked satellite cell activation and muscle hyperplasia due to this theory (1,5,9).
-It’s worth understanding, however, that the theoretical time course of the above paragraph would take decades of hard training to finally cause fiber splitting.
+It’s worth understanding, however, that the theoretical time course of the above paragraph would take decades of hard training or seriously intense training to finally cause fiber splitting.
 As far as we know, myonuclear addition and muscle hypertrophy doesn’t have a defined limit as to when the muscle has to split to continue supporting the need for growth.
 I doubt this instance will ever be shown in a study as no study will last that long or induce a hard enough training stimulus to actually cause this to occur.

 A few longitudinal studies have examined fiber number as a specific variable following a training protocol, but none have really found a direct increase in muscle fiber number (6,19).
 These findings provoked one review to claim that the evidence of hyperplasia occurring in humans is, “scarce,” (6) and another to state that, if hyperplasia does occur, it probably only accounts for about 5% of the increase in total muscle size we see in training protocols (15).
 That last statement certainly seems to ring true as some studies showing an increase in muscle cross sectional area are not always able to explain this difference through increases in single fiber size alone (8,19) – small increases in fiber number can certainly contribute to gains, but probably don’t play a major role and don’t present as statistically different than their baseline levels.